mamedev/mame/docs/source/techspecs/memory.rst

 type **memory_view** and an indexed entry (e.g. a variant to setup) is of type **memory_view::memory_view_entry &**.

-A view can be installed in another view, but don't forget that a view can be installed only once.
-A view can also being part of "what was there before".
+A view can be installed in another view, but don’t forget that a view can be installed only once.
+A view can also be part of “what was there before”.

 5. Address space dynamic mapping API